adjtomo/pyatoa/pyatoa/docs/config.rst

 The parameter ``synthetic_tag``, used to save synthetic waveforms, automatically reflects changes to the ``iteration`` and ``step_count`` variables.

+See the :doc:`Standards </standards>` page for more information on iteration and step_count parameters.

 .. code:: ipython3